Anonim9999/cristian-stefan-portofoio.github.io/README.md

 - learning the ropes of debugging
 - learning the fundamentals of Python and CAPL
 - hands on experience with basis testing procedures (rooting and flashing)

-3. Participant Cyber Tech Tournament, Sibiu(România)
+3.Participant Cyber Tech Tournament, Sibiu(România)
 - fully developed from scratch the hardware and software architectures of a line-follower robot
 - reacehd the semi-finals phase